 The announcement of the 119 Chinese apps took place on 2nd September.
 The most famous of the banned apps has to be the popular game PUBG.
 Within two days of imposing the ban, both Google and Apple have taken down PUBG Mobile and PUBG Mobile Lite apps.
 Both apps are now unavailable for download on Google Play Store and the Apple App Store.

-The apps were still available on both the stores until Thursday night.
-The government of India imposed the ban stating a “threat to national security.”
+The apps were still available in both stores until Thursday night.
+The government of India imposed the ban stating it a “threat to national security.”
 After imposing the first ban on 59 Chinese apps in June, the GoI followed this decision by banning 47 more Chinese apps; however, the 47 apps were mostly clones and Lite versions of the already banned apps.